Privacy Best Practices

 The Policies for Users of Student Data Checklist aims to assist schools and districts in crafting data use policies to ensure appropriate protection of students’ data.
 While it is not mandatory to develop a data use policy, the U.S. Department of Education recommends doing so as a best practice.

-Step Two: Inventory Worksheet
+Step Three: Inventory Worksheet

 Collecting key information about instructional and administrative systems in one place enables a systems overview that can serve as the starting point for data mapping and consolidation discussions.
 The worksheet should include the vendor, their contact information — including log in information, their security protocols, data classification of the info within that system and who in your district is the key contact.
 It should also include links or information about defined protocols, incident response plans and end-user training.